 The school’s Board of Trustees has identified the need to develop a larger endowment as a strategic goal of enormous importance to the future quality and strength of The Learning Project.
-The school’s “Funds for the Future” currently provides annual investment returns that contribute significantly to the school’s ability to provide a high-quality program, to maintain accessibility through financial assistance, and to provide strong levels of compensation for the school’s teachers.
+The “McCord Mission Fund,” named after the school’s founders, provides annual investment returns that contribute significantly to the school’s ability to provide a high-quality program, to maintain accessibility through financial assistance, and to provide strong levels of compensation for the school’s teachers.

 Gifts of whatever magnitude to assist us in growing this critical resource are welcome, and will benefit the school for years to come.
-Contact us if you are interested in learning more about Funds for the Future.
+Contact us if you are interested in learning more about the McCord Mission Fund.

 Community Scholarship Fund

 In the 1990’s, an anonymous donor provided funds to support one student for the entirety of a Learning Project education—and the idea of the current Community Scholarship Fund was born.
 Over the years, several students, on a need-basis, have received a scholarship for the duration of their LP careers.

 The Community Scholarship Fund allows the school to remain accessible to a broad range of families.
 We invite interested donors to contact us about this opportunity.

 The Prindle Opportunity Scholarship Fund was established in 1997 and was named after alumni parents, Sue and Paul Prindle, to recognize their commitment to education and to The Learning Project.
 The Fund endows one scholarship, in perpetuity, for a student from an under-served population.
 This fund is particularly appropriate for donors who would like to restrict their endowment giving to scholarship purposes.